ganbuan/CyberNotebook/README.md

 Elastic stack is the collection of different open source components that help users take data from any source and format to perofrm a search, analyse, and visualise data in real-time.

 The components include:
-+ <i>Elasticsearch</i> - full-text search and analytics engine used to store JSON-formatted documents; supports RESTFul API to interact with the data
++ *Elasticsearch* - full-text search and analytics engine used to store JSON-formatted documents; supports RESTFul API to interact with the data
-+ <i>Logstash</i> - data processing engine used to take data from different sources, apply filters/normalise them, and send to the destination such as Kibana/listening port; configuration file is dvided into input, filter, and output parts
++ *Logstash* - data processing engine used to take data from different sources, apply filters/normalise them, and send to the destination such as Kibana/listening port; configuration file is dvided into input, filter, and output parts
-+ <i>Beats</i> - host-based agent known as Data-shippers used to ship/transfer data from endpoints to elasticsearch; each beat is a single-purpose agent that sends specific data (e.g. Winlogbeat:windows event logs, Packetbeat:network traffic flows)
++ *Beats* - host-based agent known as Data-shippers used to ship/transfer data from endpoints to elasticsearch; each beat is a single-purpose agent that sends specific data (e.g. Winlogbeat:windows event logs, Packetbeat:network traffic flows)
-+ <i>Kibana</i> - web-based data visualiusation that works with elasticsearch to analyse, investigate, and visualise data streams in real-time; allows users to create multiple visualisations and dashboards
++ *Kibana* - web-based data visualiusation that works with elasticsearch to analyse, investigate, and visualise data streams in real-time; allows users to create multiple visualisations and dashboards

 ## Atomic Red Team
 Atomic Red Team is an open-source framework for performing security testing and threat emulation, consisting of TTPs that simulate various types of attacks and security threats (e.g. malware, phishing attacks, network compromise)

-<i>Atomics</i> - different testing techniques based on the MITRE ATT&CK framework that security analysts can use to emulate a specific technique.
+*Atomics* - different testing techniques based on the MITRE ATT&CK framework that security analysts can use to emulate a specific technique.

 ## Windows Fundamentals
 ### NTFS
-<i>New Technology File System (NTFS)</i> - file system used in modern version of Windows
+*New Technology File System (NTFS)* - file system used in modern version of Windows

 NTFS addresses many limitations of previous file systems (i.e. FAT16/FAT32, HPFS):
 + Supports larger file sizes